SAP-samples/cap-cds-hands-on/exercises/09/README.md

 - the target of the `up_` navigation property is described not as a `Collection( ... )` this time, but as a (single) `Orders` entity type
-- for both the navigation properties, each of which involve the use of foreign key values, there are referential contraints that ensure that the "pointer" goes to the appropriate target entity instance
+- for both the navigation properties, each of which involve the use of foreign key values, there are referential contraints that ensure that the navigation leads to the appropriate target entity instance
   - the value of the `Order_items` element `up__ID` and the value of the target `Orders` element `ID` need to match
   - the value of the `Order_items` element product_ID` and the value of the